 Full disclosure.
 Bob Mould is probably my favorite artist of all time.
 From his early days in Husker Du, to his time fronting his band Sugar and throughout his many years as a solo artist, his music has always echoed precisely what was going on in my life at the time.
-Because of this, I’ve always felt an incredible affinity and kinship toward him.
-Kindred Spirits may be taking it a little too far, but somehow the man always seems to be speaking directly to my soul, and kicking me in the gut while doing it.
+Because of this, I’ve always felt an incredible affinity and toward Bob and his lyrics.
+Somehow, the man always seems to be speaking directly to my soul, and kicking me in the gut while doing it.

 “Patch the Sky” is the last album in an unofficial trilogy of albums that included 2012’s “Silver Age”and the incredible “Beauty and Ruin”, which was released in 2014.
 The songs in this trilogy have addressed the growth of this man, his failures, heartaches, losses and epiphanies.
 But what strikes me about Mould is that while it’s clear that he is a man always battling against his demons, he always makes it through to the other side.
 Bob may never let go of his angst, but he seems to be coming to terms with his life and who he is.
 He appears to be growing more comfortable in his own skin.

 In “Patch The Sky”, Bob does what he does best.
 Marries loud guitars and angry lyrics with catchy melodies that seem to take some of the sting out.
 Joined again by his longtime band, bassist Jason Narducy (Verbow, Split Single, Superchunk) and drummer Jon Wurster (Superchunk, Mountain Goats, Split Single), the trio has melded into a perfectly cohesive unit.
 They just work beautifully together.